SkylineCommunications/dataminer-docs/user-guide/Troubleshooting/Troubleshooting_Flowcharts/Troubleshooting_Process_Identification/Other_processes/Troubleshooting_SLASPConnection_exe.md

 1. Register *aspapi.dll* and *comchartdir.dll* (regsvr32).

 1. If registration fails with "module could not be found", make sure the following file exists: *C:\windows\System32\msvbvm60.dll*.
-If it doesn't, copy it from another computer.
+If it does not, copy it from another computer.

 1. Check the permissions on these files.
 Make sure everyone is allowed to "Read" / "Read and Execute" them.